biddyweb/peepoltv.github.com/Readme.md

 ### http://yourserver/listener.html
 You can open this file in several browsers and you will get the streamed video.
 Click the connect button to connect.

+## forward-demo (not working)
+This demo is to figure it out how to use a remote stream as a localstream. **NOTE:no node server is required**

+There are 4 buttons:

+* Start : starts the video
+* Call : Send stream to the second video element thought peerconnections (without signaling)
+* Forward : Send the remote stream to the 3rd video (not working)
+* Hang Up